otagobioinformaticsspringschool/2022-obss-day4/_episodes/03-denoising-and-clustering.md

 ## Introduction

 Now that our sequences have been trimmed and filtered, we can proceed to the next step, which will create a set of representative sequences.
-We do this by clustering all the sequences to look for biologically meaningful sequences--those that are thought to represent actual taxa, while trying to avoid differences caused by sequence or PCR errors, and remove any *chimeric* sequences.
+We do this by clustering all the sequences to look for biologically meaningful sequences, those that are thought to represent actual taxa, while trying to avoid differences caused by sequence or PCR errors, and remove any *chimeric* sequences.

 Scientists are currently debating on what the best approach is to obtain `biologically meaningful` or `biologically correct` sequences.
 There are numerous papers published on this topic.
 Unfortunately, this is something that is outside the scope of this workshop to go into at depth.
 But here is the basic information…